cypress-io/circleci-orb/README.md

 ### record on Dashboard

-Runs all Cypress tests and records them on the Cypress Dashboard
+Runs all Cypress tests and records them on the Cypress Dashboard:

 ```yaml
 version: 2.1